oliviadavis593/DemoGrocer/README.md

 movement_payload = movements_as_dicts(movement_events)
 ```

-The fixture loader enriches every catalog item with backroom and sales-floor stock quantities, supplier assignments, and shelf-life metadata derived from per-category perishability windows.
+The fixture loader enriches every catalog item with backroom and sales-floor stock quantities, unit costs, average costs, supplier assignments, and shelf-life metadata derived from per-category perishability windows.
 The movement generator emits deterministic sale, expiry, markdown, and receiving events for perishable and low-demand products so dashboards and exports remain populated even in offline demos.

 ### Quick Make Targets